Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

+In addition to the continuously-tuned Aharonov-Bohm phase giving rise to the negative slope, the most striking feature of Fig. \ref{fig:fig2}a is the presence of `hard' phase slips, where the interference phase changes instantaneously with respect to the 30-second measurement time of each individual $V_P$ trace, resulting in an apparent discontinuity between traces taken at subsequent magnetic fields.
+We also observe two clear `soft' phase slips, located at $V_P = \SI{-0.1}{V}$ and $V_P = \SI{-0.8}{V}$, which are tuned continuously with $V_P$.
+These phase slips are nearly horizontal in the $V_P - B$ plane, indicating a strong degree of capacitive coupling to the plunger gate likely from a localized defect state near the interferometer boundary.
+Defects of this type have been investigated in the integer quantum Hall regime in a previous work \cite{samuelson_hard_2025}.
+Here we focus on the `hard' phase slips which constitute the majority of the observed events.

-In addition to the continuously-tuned Aharonov-Bohm phase giving rise to the negative slope, the oscillations in Fig. \ref{fig:fig1}d are punctuated by sharp `slips' where the interference phase changes suddenly between $V_P$ traces taken at consecutive values of $B$.
-The majority of the events are effectively instantaneous with respect to the 30-second measurement time of each individual $V_P$ trace, manifesting as a discontinuity between traces taken at subsequent magnetic fields.
-To quantify the magnitude of the phase slips, we compute the Fourier transform of $G_D$ with respect to $V_P$ for each value of $B$ and extract the phase of the largest-magnitude peak, which determines the oscillation phase $\theta$.
-Per Eq. \eqref{theta}, $\theta$ is expected to contain both a smoothly-varying Aharonov-Bohm contribution as well as an anyonic contribution proportional to $N_{qp}$.
-To isolate the latter, we take a running trimmed-mean of the line-by-line phase difference and subtract it from the measured phase.
+To quantify the magnitude of the phase slips, we compute the Fourier transform of $G_D$ with respect to $V_P$ (over the range $V_P\in [\SI{-2.25}{V}, \SI{-0.78}{V} ]$ in order to avoid the effect of the `soft' phase slips) for each value of $B$ and extract the phase of the largest-magnitude peak, which determines the oscillation phase $\theta$.
+Per Eq. \eqref{theta}, $\theta$ is expected to contain both a smoothly-varying Aharonov-Bohm contribution as well as discrete contributions proportional to $N_{qp}$.
+The latter term includes the anyon double-exchange phase, as in \eqref{theta}, as well as the effect of bulk edge coupling, which induced $N_{QP}$-dependent shifts in $A_I$\cite{halperin_theory_2011}.
+To isolate the $N_{QP}$ dependent terms, we take a running trimmed mean of the line-by-line phase differences and subtract it from the measured phase (see Supp Mat).